syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Axis.md

 ### Axis Visibility

 Axis visibility can be controlled by using the **Visible** property of the axis.
-The default value of the Visible property is **True**.
+The default value of the Visible property is **true**.

 {% highlight cshtml %}